canonical/ubuntu-core-docs/en/guides/go-to-production/intro.md

 To provide a richer production model, you can use:

-* a custom model assertion (this allows a custom serial assertion)
+* a custom model assertion (this allows a custom serial assertion and reset to custom factory default)
 * a custom serial assertion (this requires a custom serial vault)
-* a custom "serial vault" (to sign the serial assertion using your key)
+* a custom serial vault (to sign the serial assertion using your key)
 * a custom gadget snap (to point to the device to your serial vault and define how the unique serial number is created)

 The custom production model opens the door to a superior device update (and reset) experience.